subtopic 2.3: Biogeochemical cycles

 - Outgassing:

-- When the concentration of dissolved CO₂ in seawater exceeds the equilibrium with the atmosphere, CO₂ is released back into the air.
+- When CO₂ concentration in seawater surpasses atmospheric levels, CO₂ is released back into the atmosphere through oceanic circulation and warming.

-- Warmer water holds less CO₂, reducing the effectiveness of the oceans as a carbon sink in a warming climate.
+- Warmer water holds less CO₂, reducing oceanic absorption efficiency in a warming climate.

 2.3.10 Increases in concentrations of dissolved carbon dioxide cause ocean acidification, harming marine animals.